 DS4All has built a community of stakeholders who advise on how we can bridge big data practice with learning, education and career readiness for communities of all kinds.
-Our work grew out of initial planning activities supported by a NSF-funded Big Data Spoke Planning grant (#1636736), which convened a Big Data Literacy Workshop on April 13-14, 2017.
+Our partners have included Elmcor, the American Library Association, Big Data For Little Kids, The New York State Office of Alcoholism and Substance Abuse Services, and The Columbia Social Entrepreneurship Group.

 DS4All is led by the New York Hall of Science and facilitated by the Northeast Big Data Hub.

 2019 Data Literacy in Communities of Need Workshop